HelenaPapantidis/HelenaPapantidis/README.md

 ## Hi there I'm Helena Papantidis 👋 Welcome to my profile!

-QA Engineer with experience in manual, automated, and API testing using tools like Selenium, Java, TestNG, Postman, and SQL.
+QA Engineer with experience in manual, automated, and API testing using tools like Selenium Java TestNG, WDIO, Cypress, API Postman.
 Skilled in using bug tracking systems like Jira and TestRail to ensure smooth functionality and user-friendly performance.
 Focused on teamwork and finding practical solutions to deliver reliable and high-quality results.
 I may not have started my career in quality assurance, but I quickly found my passion here—QA is about understanding the bigger picture, improving processes, and ensuring seamless user experiences.
 Now, I’m on a mission to grow my skills and bring a detail-oriented, proactive approach to every project.

 **My Experience and Skills:**